Platform API for Partners

 .
 We can use this UUID to request information about the app from other endpoints.
 For example, we can use this app UUID with the app domains or app collaborators endpoints.

-If your add-on has access to the ability to configure log drains for an app, it will have access to the log drains endpoints in the Platform API.
+If your add-on has access to the ability to configure log drains for an app, it has access to the log drains endpoints in the Platform API.
 These endpoints all take the add-on resource UUID as an identifier.
 Please see the Log drain endpoints documentation for further details.

 These endpoints are accessible by all add-ons that integrate with the Platform API:

-Add-ons will only see instances of the same add-on service from these endpoints.
-Add-ons will only see instances of apps to which they are attached from these endpoints.
+Add-ons only see instances of the same add-on service from these endpoints.
+Add-ons only see instances of apps to which they are attached from these endpoints.

 - GET /addons/{add_on_id_or_name}